A two-pound cannonball fired by the British during an attack on Falmouth during the War of 1812.

 Science in Woods Hole takes place on Tuesday through Friday mornings starting at 10 a.m.
 The tour will inform visitors of the history and mission of the scientific institutions in the village, including brief overviews of the National Marine Fisheries Service, Marine Biological Laboratory, and Woods Hole Oceanographic Institution.

-The walking tour starts at the Museum, offers access to the touch tanks at the Buzzards Bay Coalition, views of the docks and research facilities, and ends at the Aquarium just in time for the seal feeding at 11 am.
+The walking tour starts at the Museum, offers access to the touch tanks at the Buzzards Bay Coalition, views of the docks and research facilities, and ends at the Aquarium.

 Funding for this program is provided by the Woods Hole Business Association.

 Arrive 15 minutes early.
-Participants on both tours should plan to arrive at the museum at least 15 minutes before the tour starts.
+Participants should plan to arrive at the museum at least 15 minutes before the tour starts.
 Free and open to the public.
 Donations to the museum are appreciated.

 Captain Virginia Land McGuire, Associate Professor of Nautical Science, Sea Education Association, will lead a talk about navigating using charts, compasses, quadrants, sextants, taffrail logs, lead lines and chip lines and other tools in the era of celestial navigation, dead reckoning and coastal piloting.
 The program will be held at the Woods Hole Public Library, lower level meeting room.